top of page

 Food Rule 1: Choose Low Carb Foods

 First, I told Joey about the importance of choosing low-carb foods.
-“Instead of loading up on thick, carb-heavy bread, go for a low-carb option like a lettuce wrap or a whole grain wrap.
-You still get the satisfaction of holding something, but without the carb overload.”
+“Instead of loading up on thick, carb-heavy bread, go for something like a lettuce wrap or a low-carb grain wrap.
+You still get the satisfaction of holding a sandwich—but without the carb crash.”

 Your Turn:

-Next time you’re making or ordering a sandwich, try swapping out the heavy bread for a low-carb alternative.
-Not only will you avoid that post-meal sluggishness, but low-carb options help keep your blood sugar levels stable, which leads to more consistent energy and focus throughout the day.
+Next time you’re making or ordering a sandwich, try swapping out the heavy bread for a low-carb option.
+Not only will you avoid that post-lunch sluggishness, but you’ll also help stabilize your blood sugar levelskey for consistent energy and sharper focus.

 Food Rule 2: No Sugar